artsy/artsy.github.io/_posts/2017-07-11-Editathon.markdown

 author: [orta, roop]
 ---

-Artsy has always had a focus on Art meets Science, and we [hosted a meet-up last month][meetup-msg] that really hits on both.
-We had a collection of Artsy Staff, members of [Art + Feminism][afem] NYC, the [CocoaPods Peer Lab][peer-lab], [NY Arts Practicum][nyap] and volunteers from Wikimedia all helping out.
+Artsy has always had a focus on Art meets Science, and we [hosted a meet-up in July][meetup-msg] that really hits on both.
+We had a collection of Artsy Staff, members of [Art + Feminism][afem] NYC, the [CocoaPods Peer Lab][peer-lab], [New York Arts Practicum][nyap] and volunteers from Wikimedia NYC all helping out.

 We came with two aims:

 * Help anyone interested in contributing to Wikipedia get started.
-* Use [The Art Genome Project][tagp](TAGP) to improve Wikidata entries for female Artists.
+* Use [The Art Genome Project][tagp](TAGP) to improve Wikidata entries for women Artists.

 I helped out with the second part, and the rest of this post will be about the lessons learned during this [editathon][].